Taliban says ready to counter Afghan forces after deadly carnage - RFI

 "From now onwards the responsibility of further escalation of violence and its ramifications shall fall squarely on the shoulders of the Kabul administration," it said in a statement early on Wednesday.

-The aggressive posturing raises fresh questions about the fate of a hoped-for peace process that is teetering just as Afghanistan grapples with a public health crisis.
+The aggressive posturing from both sides raises fresh questions about the fate of a hoped-for peace process that is teetering just as Afghanistan grapples with a public health crisis.

-It has, however, carried out regular attacks against Afghan forces in several provinces.
+The authorities dismissed the Taliban's warning, saying the group had always indulged in "violence and war".

+"The Taliban cannot simply deny their involvement in violence, including the recent ones," Ghani's spokesman Sediq Sediqqi told reporters on Wednesday.

+Afghanistan's intelligence agency said Wednesday that since the US-Taliban deal the insurgents have carried out "3,712 terrorist attacks" in the country.

+These attacks killed almost 500 civilians, the National Directorate of Security said in a statement.

-They have blamed the Islamic State and elements of the government's intelligence units for the latest attacks.
+The Taliban have blamed the Islamic State group and elements of the government's intelligence units for the latest attacks.

 The Islamic State group said it was behind the funeral suicide bombing, but the hospital attack has not been claimed.